DeCole Shoemate Robertson enters her 11th season as Lander's assistant women's basketball coach. Robertson was hired in August of 2011.

 Robertson holds a Bachelor of Science in Business Management from Anderson College and a Masters in Sports Management from Liberty University.

-She and her husband, Stephen, have a son, Joseph.
+She and her husband, Stephen, have a son, Joseph, and a daughter, Karis.

 Kevin Pederson, Assistant Camp Director

-Pederson is the winningest coach in Lander women's basketball history with an overall 286-148 record in 14 seasons.
-He has taken the Bearcats to 11 Peach Belt Conference tournaments and 10 NCAA tournaments in the past 12 years.
+Pederson is the winningest coach in Lander women's basketball history with an overall 332-155 record in 15 seasons.
+He has taken the Bearcats to 13 Peach Belt Conference tournaments and 12 NCAA tournaments in the past 14 years.
+At age 44, Pederson became the PBC's all-time leader in women's basketball victories.
+He owns a 210-93 record in PBC play.

 In 2018-19, the Bearcats advanced to the Sweet 16 for the fourth time in program history, upsetting top-seeded Anderson on its home floor in the Southeast Regional semifinals to reach the region championship for the first time since 2012.
 Lander set a program record with 18 Peach Belt Conference victories in the regular season and earned the program's fifth consecutive berth to the NCAA Tournament.